anttisalonen/progbook/rst/components.rst

 As with design in general, there is no right or wrong answer on which design is better.
 There are some pros and cons to the two approaches though:

 * When separating the functionality to multiple executables, different components can be implemented in different programming languages.
-This can be a good thing in terms of flexibility but is can also create more confusion.
+This can be a good thing in terms of flexibility but can also create more confusion.
 * Having multiple executables involves extra overhead in writing out data to intermediate formats and then parsing it in the next step.
 * Having multiple executables can make it easier to test each component in isolation.